perry-mitchell/perrymitchell.net/src/posts/2013-12-29-why-friday-deployments-are-a-bad-idea/index.md

 layout: post
 title: Why Friday deployments are a bad idea
-excerpt: One of the first things you learn as a developer, being a member of a company, is that deployment on...
+excerpt: One of the first things you learn as a developer, being a member of a company, is that deployment on Fridays are just generally a bad idea.
+There's no...
+slug: why-friday-deployments-are-a-bad-idea
+permalink: article/why-friday-deployments-are-a-bad-idea/index.html
 date: 2013-12-29
 updatedDate: 2013-12-29
 tags: